goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 ### 3. Bitcoin

-I believe in crypotocurrency and I own only Bitcoin.
+I believe in crypotocurrency and I only own Bitcoin.

-You can buy bitcoin without any commissions in Canada on [BullBitcoin](https://bullbitcoin.com/).
+You can buy bitcoin without any commission fees in Canada on [BullBitcoin](https://bullbitcoin.com/).

 ### Links